naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 - Anyone can verify what we're claiming
 - You get a complete audit trail for compliance

-The real shift here is from "trust us, we follow the process" to "here's cryptographic proof we did what we said."
-You're not showing auditors documentation anymore - you're showing them math.
+The approach shifts from process trust to cryptographic verification.
+Audits rely on verifiable evidence rather than documentation.

 ## Future Enhancement: Python.org Native Attestations

-Right now we're creating attestations about Python releases we download.
-But here's where it gets even better: eventually, Python.org will likely start signing their own releases with Sigstore.
+Current implementation creates attestations for downloaded Python releases.
+Future enhancement: Python.org signing their releases with Sigstore.

-**When that happens, we'll have a complete chain of trust:**
+**Complete chain of trust:**

 1. **Python.org's Attestation**: "We, the Python Software Foundation, built and released Python-3.14.0.tar.xz"
    - Proves who built it